Lai-YT/st-lang/lexer/README.md

 ## Running the tests

-The way we test the _Lexer_ is to compare its output, which are the tokens, to our expecting output, and see whether they match.
+The way we test the _Lexer_ is to compare its output, which is the tokens, to our expected output, and see whether they match.

 ```
 $ make tests